 Canning and boiling help lock in the natural acidity of lemon juice and keep out other agents that would have contributed to its spoiling.
 This way, you can enjoy the juice for much longer although it may not remain as fresh as newly squeezed juice.

 A great many things!
-And most of them yummy too.
+And most of them are yummy too!

 Lemon juice has a lot of applications.
 You can use it to spice up your food, freshen up your household and even help yourself be healthier.
 Here are some of the things you can do with a whole lot of lemons.